dayton-outar/shillings/docs/EXPERIENCE/HOOKED.md

 >
 > ...
 >
-> Instead of relying on expensive marketing, habit-forming companies link their services to the users’ daily routines and emotions.7 A habit is at work when users feel a tad bored and instantly open Twitter.
+> Instead of relying on expensive marketing, habit-forming companies link their services to the users’ daily routines and emotions.
+A habit is at work when users feel a tad bored and instantly open Twitter.
 They feel a pang of loneliness and before rational thought occurs, they are scrolling through their Facebook feeds.
 A question comes to mind and before searching their brains, they query Google.
 The first-to-mind solution wins.
 In chapter 1 of this book, we explore the competitive advantages of habit-forming products.
 >
 > ...
 >